lsst-dm/dm_dev_guide/stack/lsstsw.rst

    create`, possibly EUPS-tagging it as something more memorable than ``bNNN`` (e.g., ``Winter2014``).
 If it's useful, we could also automatically release the ``bNNN`` builds.
 Right now there is a set of product with ``b1`` EUPS tag there.
-These are a build of master as of yesterday, which I Git-tagged as ``8.0.0.0``.
+These are a build of main as of yesterday, which I Git-tagged as ``8.0.0.0``.
 Consider this a release candidate for Winter'14, and take a look.
 I'll proceed to build an EUPS distribution as well soon.